System Design Space

 Indexes

-They speed up reading, but slow down writing and updating.
+They speed up reads, but slow down writes and updates.

 Transactions and ACID